 Yaroslav is making a new horey (leading stick), Myangcha is watching him by work:

-Kosya-nisya (Savali Podovitch) is making a narta:
+Kosya-nisya (Savali Podovitch) is making a narta

 We also would like to publish here a Facebook comment of Hudi Sergey, vice-president of Association "Yamal for descendants":